dottjt/plastic/README.md

 - Maybe have a look at some writing on tumblr regarding these events.
 - Sign up for a dev account on tumblr, and download all your writing that way. -
 - Organise blogspot entries into their own formatted md files.

+# IDEAS

+- I have a chapter where the character says "Ah, fuck therapy." and that's all the chapter is.
+If not to simply demonstrate and show the apathy of the character.